 Recession Announced: The official “in recession” announcement came in December 2008—a year after the recession had started.
 By then, stock prices had already dropped more than 40%2, reflecting expectations of how the slowing economy would affect company profits.
 Historically, U.S. stocks have struggled in the first half of recessions, with negative returns occurring before the announcement of the recession.

 End of Recession Announced: Although the recession ended in May 2009, the “end of recession” announcement came 16 months later (September 2010).
 U.S. stocks had started rebounding before the recession was over and climbed through the announcement.
-Historically, during the second half of a recession, investors have historically enjoyed positive returns.
+Investors have historically enjoyed positive returns during the second half of a recession.

 Recessions are proclaimed with a delay

 The National Bureau of Economic Research (NBER) identifies phases of the business cycle using many different indicators, such as consumption and income data, employment rates, and gross domestic product growth.
 None of these measures have been consistently dominant in the determination of economic conditions.
 Further, past U.S. recessions have come in all shapes and sizes.
 Recessions are therefore named retroactively, with the benefit of hindsight (and additional economic data that may be available with a lag).

 In the COVID-era recession of 2020, for example, the market’s low point came in March, three months before the announcement in June 2020.

 Because recessions are proclaimed with a delay, rather than in real-time, markets are often on the way toward a recovery by the time of the announcement.
 As shown below, the stock market had already bottomed out prior to the announcement month in two-thirds of recessions since 1980.
 (Prior to 1979, the NBER did not formally announce recessions.)